nonickid/kubernetes-vagrant-cluster/README.md

 The build works only with Vmware Desktop/Fusion Virtualization Tool on Linux/Mac OS.
 Windows OS has a limitation related to Ansible provisioning usage.

-Vagrant as default assigns NAT interface to guest VM and the interface can be reached from host if Vmware Desktop/Fusion tool is used.
+Vagrant as default assigns NAT interface to guest VM and the interface can be reached from host if Vmware Desktop/Fusion tool is used and the build based on this feature.
 Virtualbox is designed to not expose NAT interface to the host.

 In addition to `vagrant provision` method the ansible can be executed from host using following command: